oatspear/crystal50/README.md

 ### Levels

 - All Pokémon will play with lv.
 50 stats
-- Pokémon levels will go from 1 to 15 (1 nibble).
+- Pokémon levels will go from 1 to 15 (1 nybble).

 ### Evolutions